wiserfirst/rubiks_cube_algs_trainer/README.md

 ### Elixir, Erlang and Nodejs

-If you use [asdf](https://asdf-vm.com/), you can install the appropriate versions of Elixir, Erlang and Nodejs with just one command:
+If you use [asdf](https://asdf-vm.com/), you can install the appropriate versions of Elixir and Erlang with just one command:

 ```sh
 asdf install